 - Are meal and rest period policies set out in handbook and employees routinely reminded of policies?

 - Does the company pay “premium pay” for missed meal and rest breaks?
 If so, how is this documented on the employee pay stub?
+Does the company have a clear definition of what is considered a missed break and document why the employee missed the break?

 - Do employees record meal breaks?